Securing Automated Insulin Delivery Systems: A Review of Security Threats and Protective Strategies: Background

 \subsection{Technical Description and Vulnerabilities}

-AID combines a CGM, an insulin pump and a controller algorithm to calculate and deliver suitable insulin doses, helping to maintain blood glucose levels within the target range.
-Figure \ref{overview} shows the workflow of a hybrid closed-loop insulin delivery system, the paradigm common among current FDA-approved AID systems products.
-In this system, the CGM periodically (e.g., every 5 minutes) transmits the measured glucose levels to the control algorithm device, which calculates basal rates and corrective bolus doses of insulin, and then directs the subcutaneous insulin pump to deliver the specified dose into the patient body \cite{59}.
-Unlike fully closed-loop systems that automate all insulin delivery, hybrid systems still require user input for meal and activity-related boluses \cite{11}.
-Fully closed-loop systems, though promising, still face challenges in managing postprandial hyperglycemia and exercise-related glycemic fluctuations \cite{14}.
-Despite different automation levels, both hybrid and fully closed-loop systems share core modules and rely on wireless connectivity and software control, exposing them to similar cybersecurity vulnerabilities.
+AID combines a CGM, an insulin pump, and a controller algorithm to calculate and deliver suitable insulin doses, helping to maintain blood glucose levels within the target range.
+Figure \ref{overview} shows the workflow of a hybrid AID system, the paradigm common among current available products.
+In this system, the CGM periodically (e.g., every 5 minutes) transmits the measured glucose levels to the control algorithm device, which calculates basal insulin and corrective boluses in response to sensor glucose values and meal registration, and then directs the subcutaneous insulin pump to deliver the specified dose into the body \cite{59}.
+Unlike full AID systems that automate all insulin delivery, hybrid systems require the user to administer prandial insulin before or at the time of meals to control post-meal blood glucose spikes \cite{11}.
+Full AID systems, though promising, still face challenges in managing postprandial hyperglycemia and exercise-related glycemic fluctuations \cite{14}.
+Despite different automation levels, both hybrid and full AID systems share core modules and rely on wireless connectivity and software control, exposing them to similar cybersecurity vulnerabilities.

-In the context of AID systems, cybersecurity focuses on protecting digital assets, which encompass physiological data, treatment commands transmitted wirelessly between system components, the software controlling these processes, and the patient’s personal information stored within the device.
-Vulnerabilities exist both in wireless communication channels and individual system modules, as detailed in the following subsections.
+Cybersecurity concerns the protection of digital assets.
+In the context of AID systems, these assets include physiological and treatment data transmitted wirelessly between system components, the software controlling processes, and patient information stored on the device.
+Vulnerabilities may arise in both wireless communication channels and individual system modules, as detailed in the following subsections.